-We propose to expand this line of inquiry to rural Nepal, where the rural poor suffer from similar seasonal deprivation.
+We attempt to expand this line of inquiry to rural Nepal, where the rural poor suffer from similar seasonal deprivation.
 Based on a pilot study by the Nepal Development Research Institute (NDRI), in some areas of Nepal there is already a robust cycle of seasonal migration, exactly like what was observed in Bangladesh.
 We suspect potential gains from migration are even larger in Nepal, because Nepali workers have access to urban labor markets in India.
-With this in mind, we would like to test the seasonal migration program in Nepal via a randomized controlled trial.
-A replication of the Bangladeshi program in Nepal will have immediate policy impact, because several donors and implementers who have supported a policy scale-up of the Bangladesh program to reach hundreds of thousands households stand ready to expand such a program in Nepal if research results warrant it.
+With this in mind, we tested the seasonal migration program in Nepal via a randomized controlled trial.

 Separate from that policy interest, it would also be valuable to use this experimental setup to draw broader lessons on the functioning of agricultural labor markets, in order to inform the theory and practice of development economics.
-We are therefore proposing a novel research design to identify how rural agricultural employers may react to the change in labor supply that accompanies large-scale out-migration.
+We, therefore, implement a novel research design to identify how rural agricultural employers may react to the change in labor supply that accompanies large-scale out-migration.

 Our research then has two goals:

 - Experimentally test whether a seasonal migration subsidy program adapted to rural Nepal shows similar promise in addressing seasonal food insecurity there.